VSI Archive Backup System for OpenVMS Installation Guide

 5. Conventions

-VMScluster systems are now referred to as OpenVMS Cluster systems.
-Unless otherwise specified, references to OpenVMS Cluster systems or clusters in this document are synonymous with VMScluster systems.
+VMScluster systems are now referred to as OpenVMS cluster systems.
+Unless otherwise specified, references to OpenVMS cluster systems or clusters in this document are synonymous with VMScluster systems.

 In this manual, every use of DECwindows and DECwindows Motif refers to DECwindows Motif for OpenVMS software.